Haight-Ashbury

 Haight-Ashbury (/ˌheɪt ˈæʃbɛri, -bəri/) is a district of San Francisco, California, named for the intersection of Haight and Ashbury streets.
-It is also called The Haight and The Upper Haight.
+It is also called the Haight and the Upper Haight.
 The neighborhood is known as one of the main centers of the counterculture of the 1960s.

 Location

 The district generally encompasses the neighborhood surrounding Haight Street, bounded by Stanyan Street and Golden Gate Park on the west, Oak Street and the Golden Gate Park Panhandle on the north, Baker Street and Buena Vista Park to the east and Frederick Street and Ashbury Heights and Cole Valley neighborhoods to the south.

 The street names commemorate two early San Francisco leaders: pioneer and exchange banker Henry Haight, and Munroe Ashbury, a member of the San Francisco Board of Supervisors from 1864 to 1870.

 Both Haight and his nephew, as well as Ashbury, had a hand in the planning of the neighborhood and nearby Golden Gate Park at its inception.
-The name "Upper Haight" is also used by locals in contrast to the Haight-Fillmore or Lower Haight.
+The name "Upper Haight" is also used by locals in contrast to the Haight-Fillmore, or Lower Haight.

 The Beats had congregated around San Francisco's North Beach neighborhood from the late 1950s.
 Many who could not find accommodation there turned to the quaint, relatively cheap and underpopulated Haight-Ashbury.

-Later, the Haight-Ashbury district is noted for its role as one of the main center of the hippie movement.
+Haight-Ashbury would later become notable for its role as one of the main centers of the hippie movement.
 The Summer of Love (1967) and much of the counterculture of the 1960s have been synonymous with San Francisco and the Haight-Ashbury neighborhood ever since.

 History

-Farms, entertainment, and homes
+Indigenous history

+The present day Haight-Ashbury area is situated on land that was first inhabited by the Ramaytush Ohlone people, a network of Native American tribes that lived in the San Francisco Bay region.
+The Ohlone were hunter-gatherers and lived in their communities for thousands of years before the Spanish colonised the region.

+Spanish colonial period

+In 1776, Spanish colonists began founding missions in the Bay Area to convert Native Americans to Christianity.
+The Spanish placed indigenous peoples including the Ohlone into forced labour systems and diseases killed a major part of indigenous populations, leading to the fragmentation of indigenous cultures and ways of life.

+Mexican era (1821–1848)

+Mexico gained independence from Spain in 1822 and thus took control of California.
+This led to mission lands in the Bay Area to be secularized and land being granted to private individuals.
+The present day Haight-Ashbury area stayed largely unsettled due to its inhospitable topography of sand dunes and was mostly limited to cattle grazing.